Edited and republished on July 2,2021

-The Government of India has approved the extension of the Interest Equalization Scheme for pre and post-shipment Rupee export credit, with the same scope and coverage, for three more months i.e., up to June 30, 2021.
-The extension takes effect from April 01, 2021, and ends on June 30, 2021, covering a period of three months.
-RBI has circulated the above information to all the banks (excluding RRBs) vide its circular dated April 12, 2021.
+The Government of India has approved the extension of the Interest Equalization Scheme for pre-shipment and post-shipment Rupee export credit, with the same scope and coverage, for three more months i.e., up to September 30, 2021.
+The extension takes effect from July 01, 2021, and ends on September 30, 2021, covering a period of three months.
+RBI has circulated the above information to all the banks (excluding RRBs) vide its circular dated July 2, 2021.

 The Scheme is available to all MSME exporters under 416 tariff lines under Indian Trade Clarification (ITC)- Harmonized System (HS) Codes of 4 digits and exports made by MSMEs across all ITC(HS) codes.
 It means all MSME exporters including merchant exporters are eligible for Interest Equalisation rate from 3% to 5% in respect of exports from the date of disbursement up to the date of repayment or up to the date beyond which the outstanding export credit becomes overdue during the period of the scheme in force.
 The scheme is beneficial to labour intensive and employment generating manufacturing sectors like sectors such as textiles, engineering, and leather that do exports of their goods.
 The manufacturing activities like processed agriculture/food items, handicrafts, handmade carpet (including silk), handloom products, coir and coir manufacture jute raw and yarn, readymade garments, Fabrics of all types, toys, sports goods, paper and stationery, cosmetics, toiletries, leather goods and footwear, ceramics, glass and glassware, medical and scientific instruments, optical frames, lenses, sunglasses, auto components industrial machinery, electrical and engineering items, etc. manufactured by SMEs are covered under the scheme.